33 Activities to Raise Mindful Kids

 - Ask them to experience and report the food they are eating before seeing it only through their senses of smell and taste.

 - Encourage them to get their hands dirty (proverbially).
+Read more about working with children on this post.

 - Ask them to look inward and ask every part of their body how it is feeling.